Identifiability of linear compartmental models: the singular locus: Discussion

-Another topic we examined is the {\em identifiability degree}, the number of parameter sets that match generic input-output data.
-We computed this degree for the cycle models, and noted that the degree was already proven for catenary (path) and mammillary models~\cite{cobelli-constrained-1979}.
+Another topic we examined is the identifiability degree, the number of parameter sets that map to a generic input-output data vector.
+We computed this degree for cycle models, and noted that the degree was already proven for catenary (path) and mammillary models~\cite{cobelli-constrained-1979}.

 A natural future problem is to investigate how our results change when the input, output, and/or leak are moved to other compartments.
-As mentioned earlier, results in this direction were obtained by Cobelli, Lepschy, and Romanin Jacur for catenary and mammillary models~\cite{cobelli-constrained-1979}.
+As mentioned earlier, results in this direction for the identifiability degree were obtained by Cobelli, Lepschy, and Romanin Jacur for catenary and mammillary models~\cite{cobelli-constrained-1979}.
 We also are interested in the effect of adding more inputs, outputs, or leaks.
+Some results in this direction, which pertain to identifiability, are given in~\cite{Gerberding-Obatake-Shiu,linear-i-o}.

-Finally, let us revisit the question that we began with, namely, which models can we conclude are identifiable simply from inspecting the underlying graph?
-Even when we restrict our attention to models in which a single compartment has an input, output, and leak (and no other compartments has an input, output, or leak), the only such models currently are: \begin{enumerate} \item models in which the underlying graph is inductively strongly connected~\cite[Theorem 1]{MeshkatSullivantEisenberg}, such as bidirectional trees (e.g., catenary and mammillary models)~\cite{cobelli-constrained-1979}, and \item cycle models (Theorem~\ref{thm:cycle}). \end{enumerate} We hope in the future to add to this list by harnessing our new combinatorial interpretation of the input-output coefficients (Theorem~\ref{thm:coeff-i-o-general}).
+Finally, in the course of our investigation of cycle models, we were able to add to the list of models that we can conclude are identifiable simply from inspecting the underlying graph.
+Restricting our attention to models in which a single compartment has an input, output, and leak (and no other compartment has an input, output, or leak) and adding our results from this paper, the only such models that are known to be identifiable by inspecting their underlying graph are: \begin{enumerate} \item models in which the underlying graph is inductively strongly connected~\cite[Theorem~1]{MeshkatSullivantEisenberg}, such as tree models (e.g., catenary and mammillary models)~\cite{cobelli-constrained-1979}, and \item cycle models (Theorem~\ref{thm:cycle}). \end{enumerate} A final direction worth exploring is whether one can add to this list using the combinatorial interpretation of the input-output coefficients we gave in Section \ref{sec:jac} (Theorem~\ref{thm:coeff-i-o-general}).
+In fact, this avenue has already proven fruitful, as a recent extension of Theorem~\ref{thm:coeff-i-o-general} allowed Bortner {\em et al.} to completely characterize identifiable tree models (e.g., catenary and mammillary models) with one input, one output, and any number of leaks~\cite{BGMSS}.